goura2/goura2.github.io/FinalProjectGroup27/README.md

 Edit info in:
  1. pages/about.md for your general introduction
+ 1. _data/programming-skills.yml to update your your programming skills list
+ 1. _data/other-skills.yml to update other skills
- 1. timeline.yml to update the timeline
+ 1. timeline.yml to update the timeline of your CV

 ## Projects